do-jonathan4/lfz-m1/exercises/javascript-conditionals-1/README.md

 But, before you dive into logic creation, you are going to explore the nature of truthyness and falsyness in JavaScript.
 Then using your knew understanding of truthy and falsy, you will create a couple conditional `if` statements and use them to explore `==` vs `===` comparisons.

 Let's get started.

 ### Before You Begin

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Why is it important to understand truthy and falsy values?
+1. Why is the typeof an object `null`?
+1. What is the difference between null and undefined?
+1. Why do you always use `===` for comparisons?

 ### Exercise